How Long Do Roosters Live? – 4 Tips to Make Your Rooster Live Longer

 how long can a rooster live

 The environment that surrounds a rooster can also affect them.
-Whether the rooster is roaming free in your backyard or inside a coop, they need to be as comfortable as possible.
+Whether the rooster is wandering free in your backyard or inside a coop, it should feel as comfortable as possible.

 As the weather can be pretty unpredictable, you need to be ready at all times.
-Chickens generally can’t sweat so they might feel very uncomfortable when the weather is too hot.
+Chickens generally can’t sweat, so they might feel uncomfortable when the weather is too hot.

-They must be hydrated or else they might get heat stroke or heat exhaustion.
+They must be hydrated, or else; they might get heat stroke or heat exhaustion.
 When something like this happens, it can physically harm the roosters.
-This can sometimes lead to death, cutting short their life expectancy.
+It can sometimes lead to death, cutting short their life expectancy.

-Apart from the weather elements, you should also be wary of predators that are looming around.
-While the roosters can defend themselves, it’s not always the case, most especially when there are bigger predators out there.
+Apart from the weather elements, be wary of predators looming around.
+While the roosters can defend themselves, it’s not always the case, especially when the predators are big.

-It is your obligation as the owner of the roosters to make sure that they are always protected.
-If your roosters are in a large outdoor space, you can try putting up thick hedges or shrubs to keep predators away.
+As the owner, it is your obligation that they are always protected.
+If your roosters are in a massive outdoor space, you can try putting up thick hedges or shrubs to keep predators away.

 Since roosters crow at certain times of the day, it is easier for predators to track them.
-So you must be able to put up safety barriers that would keep them away from potential attackers.
+So you must be able to create safety barriers that would keep them away from potential attackers.

 Look into the Rooster’s Gene Pool

 How long a rooster lives also depends on its overall health.
-There are times when a rooster looks pretty healthy at birth but grew up with health issues that affect their quality of life.
+There are cases when a rooster looks pretty healthy at birth but grows up with health issues that affect their quality of life.

 A Rooster Deserves A Good Long Life

-A rooster, whether kept as a pet or as the king of your coop deserves to live a good long life.
-How long roosters live exactly depends on so many different factors and you need to make sure you consider all of these.
-While it might not be a walk in the park, at the end of the day, your roosters deserve all that because they do contribute to your flock.
+While it might not be a walk in the park, at the end of the day, your roosters deserve all that because they contribute to your flock.

 1 thought on “How Long Do Roosters Live? – 4 Tips to Make Your Rooster Live Longer”